AdobeDocs/experience-manager-desktop-app.en/help/using.md

 * **[!UICONTROL Edit]** action: Use the action to modify the image.
 Clicking [!UICONTROL Edit] action automatically checks out the asset and adds a lock icon on the asset.
 After clicking Edit, if you do not want to edit the asset, then click [!UICONTROL Toggle check-in].
 To delete, rename, or move assets in AEM DAM folder hierarchy, use the AEM web interface actions and not the edit action.

 * **[!UICONTROL Download]** action: Download the asset to your local machine.
 You can download the assets now and edit later; work offline and upload the changes later.
-Assets are downloaded in a cache folder on your filesystem.
+Assets are downloaded in a cache folder on your file system.

 * **[!UICONTROL Reveal File]** or **[!UICONTROL Reveal Folder]** action: While the assets are downloaded to a local cache folder, the app mimics a local network drive and provides a local path for each asset.
 To know this path, use the appropriate reveal option in the app.
 Reveal action is required to place assets in the Creative Cloud application.
 See [place assets](using.md#place-assets-in-native-documents).

 * **[!UICONTROL Open In Web]** action: To view the asset in AEM web interface, open it in web.
 You can initiate more workflows from AEM interface like updating metadata or asset discovery.

 * **[!UICONTROL Delete]** action: Delete the asset from the AEM DAM repository.
 The action deletes the original copy of the asset on the AEM server.
-If you want to just discard modifications to the local asset, see [discard changes](using.md#edit-assets-upload-updated-assets).
+If you want to only discard modifications to the local asset, see [discard changes](using.md#edit-assets-upload-updated-assets).

 * **[!UICONTROL Upload Changes]**: Desktop app uploads the updated asset only when you explicitly upload to AEM server.
 When you save your edits, the changes are saved on your local machine only.
 When you upload, the asset is automatically checked in and lock icon is removed.
 See [edit assets](using.md#edit-assets-upload-updated-assets).